 Guiding Robotic Arm to Calibrate LASER Pointers in LIDAR system

-Multiple camera & borescope based CV solution was used to automatically guide a robotic arm to grab highly compact PCB with sub millimeter dimensions from an array of PCB stack and calibrate its position
+- Gadgeon automated the calibration process using multiple camera & borescope-based CV solution.
+The CV solution automatically guided a robotic arm to grab highly compact PCB with sub millimeter dimensions from an array of PCB stack and calibrate its position.

-Robotic arm could identify and grab the PCB safely without damaging the components with micrometer accuracy.
+- The Robotic arm could identify and grab the PCB safely without damaging the components with micrometer accuracy

-The system could be calibrated with all the space constraints in the final enclosure.
+- This highly complex task was accomplished by the system with all the space constraints in the final enclosure